ElizabethMariya/Water-Pollution-Detection-Web-App/README.md

 - Chatbot interface powered by Django + SQL backend

-Click below to view the platform in action:

 This project analyzes water quality parameters of lakes and predicts pollution levels using machine learning.